-• A detailed procurement and delivery strategy will identify mechanisms to bring the development programme forward at pace, including options for partnerships and joint ventures.
+- A detailed delivery strategy will identify mechanisms to bring the programme forward at pace, including options for partnerships and joint ventures.

 Why Invest In Shropshire?